 The Town cooperates with the Towns of Mazomanie, Black Earth, and Cross Plains to pool resources for road maintenance.
 There may be opportunities to expand this cooperation in the future, and possibly to work more closely with the Dane County Highway Department.

-Implementation
+Implementation - Done

 This comprehensive plan has been developed as an integrated package, with each element of the plan intended to contribute to meeting the goals of the Town.